kingzamzon/docs/docs/sdk/paying-for-lit/payment-delegation-db.md

 # Payment Delegation Database

 :::info
 Currently the Payment Delegation Database is only supported on the `habanero` and `manzano` Lit networks.
-Payment for usage is **not** currently required on the `cayenne` network.
+Payment for usage is **not** required on the `cayenne` network.
 :::

-The Payment Delegation Database is a [smart contract](https://github.com/LIT-Protocol/lit-assets/blob/develop/blockchain/contracts/contracts/lit-node/PaymentDelegation/PaymentDelegationFacet.sol) deployed on Lit's rollup, [Chronicle](../../network/rollup.mdx).
+The Payment Delegation Database is a [smart contract](https://github.com/LIT-Protocol/LitNodeContracts/blob/main/contracts/lit-node/PaymentDelegation/PaymentDelegationFacet.sol) deployed on Lit's rollup, [Chronicle](../../network/rollup.mdx).
 Lit's [Relayer server](https://github.com/LIT-Protocol/relay-server) has been updated to provide two new API routes to interface with the Payment Delegation Database contract:

 - `POST` `/register-payer`: This route is used to register a new `payer` and will have a [Capacity Credit](../capacity-credits.md) minted for it which can be delegated to `payees` to pay for their usage of Lit
 - `POST` `/add-users`: This route is used to add users (as Ethereum addresses) as `payees` for a specific `payer`.
 This allows the `payer` to pay for the usage of Lit for each user, without each user having to own a Capacity Credit